LordRusk/butchboit/readme.md

 + Improvement in style: There is no style for this project, and for good reason.
 I'm using this project to force myself to learn/write lots of packages and learn how to interact with and understand a API, etc, which will show me a lot of different style.
 Right now I like diaond's though.

 ## What does the bot do
 Butch has 4 post-testing modules, one alpha module.
-The 4 post-testing ones are: `basic` *the basic things* - help - prefix: `profile` *Get to know those in your server* - profile - profiles: `appoint` *Setup appointments* - newbool - removebool - rsvp - editbool - pickedup - bool - bools. - treason (*alpha*): read the source code.
+The 4 post-testing ones are: `basic` *the basic things* - help - prefix: `profile` *Get to know those in your server* - profile - profiles: `appoint` *Setup appointments* - newbool - removebool - rsvp - editbool - pickedup - bool - bools. - treason (*beta*): read the source code.

 ## Whats up with butch?
-The first version of `treason` that resembles what I want it to be, that also sorta works sometimes, can be found in `treason.go` and `boolbox.mutiny.go`.
-I have not found, and don't think I will find a pure go youtube downloader, and even if I did, if I wanted to be able to play from soundcloud, I would need to find the same thing.
-So I think I'm gonna buckle under the pressure of reality, and use youtube-dl.
-Now the reason for it being called treason isn't just a reference to an extremely obscure joke, but also because I'm committing treason against this projects goals.
+Pure go youtube searchs used for `treason.go` have been added, along with removing the `youtube-dl` dependency.
+The only external dependency is `ffmpeg`.
+Next it to implement a playlist system and queue system.

 #FQA - Frequently Questioned Answers